US mass shooting: Echoes of Christchurch spark calls for change

 Penalising tech companies for hosting extremist hatred and teaching critical thinking at schools have been cited at ways of tackling domestic terrorism risks.

-Last weekend's anti-black shootings in Buffalo, New York, have reactivated debate around hate speech laws and retraumatised some in the New Zealand Muslim community.
+Last weekend's anti-black shootings in Buffalo, New York, in the United States have reactivated debate around hate speech laws and retraumatised some in the New Zealand Muslim community.

 The US shooter referenced the 2019 Christchurch mosque shootings, and his manifesto and livestream have already been banned in New Zealand.